puzzlef/pagerank-dynamic/README.md

 performance difference among them.
 However, for *large batch sizes*, *static* *PageRank* is able to beat *all* of the rank adjustment strategies.
-This is expected, since beyond a certain batch size, computing PageRank from scratch is going to be *faster* than dynamic PageRank.
+This is expected, since beyond a certain batch size, computing PageRank from scratch is going to be *faster* than incremental/dynamic PageRank.
 On average, the performance difference between the rank adjustment strategies *increases* as the *batch size increases*.
 Both *1/N-fill*, and *scaled 1/N-fill* strategies (having similar performance curve) require somewhat *fewer iterations* to